jedidreyfus/OthelloPython/README.md

 # OthelloPython
-This is my python project on the game Othello
+This is my python project on the game Othello.
+The rules of the game are on the wiki page : https://fr.wikipedia.org/wiki/Othello_%28jeu%29

 In this repository, there is the python code and a Compiled Pyton File which needs pygame and python installed to be run.